KrisAden/pypsa-eur-KHA/Obsidian Vault/Network construction TT.md

+Temporal resolution at 3 hours based on:

+Schyska, B.U., Kies, A., Schlott, M., von
+Bremen, L., and Medjroubi, W. (2021).
+The sensitivity of power system expansion models.
+Joule 5, 2606–2624.

+and
+Frysztacki, M.M., Ho¨ rsch, J., Hagenmeyer, V., and Brown, T. (2021).
+The strong effect of network resolution on electricity system models with high shares of wind and solar.
+Appl.
+Energy 291, 116726.

-Temporal resolution at 3 hours with 37 nodes in the system.
+with 37 nodes in the system.
 11 generator types
 3 storage types
 Model includes existing infrastructure as well as planend infrastructure operationel in 2030